 What types of data are collected?

-The types of data collected includes: demographics, diagnostic information, and treatment information.
+The types of data collected include demographic, diagnostic and treatment information.
+The NGOR will also begin to collect PROMs in the near future.

 Please contact the NGOR Coordinator for more detailed information.